Huey Freeman: Personality

 Shown to be a highly skilled martial artist, Huey often demonstrates on various occasions an ability with nunchaku, katana, Gun (staff), as well as hand to hand combat that far surpasses the expected capabilities of a ten-year-old.
-Though he has won several fights against Riley, a pair of theater guards, Stinkmeaner on one occasion (though with the help of his grand father and brother), Ming on another occasion, a pair of guards, a Conservative talk-show host in "Return of the King", in the Season 4 episode, "Freedomland," Ed Wuncler Jr. in the same episode, and his former friend Cairo on another occasion, he has been defeated several times (Stinkmeaner, Bushido Brown, Luna, Stinkmeaner's crew, and Uncle Ruckus) His fight with Bushido Brown ended with him knocked out (Bushido Brown left to protect his ward Oprah Winfrey), Luna was a Kumite fighter and a White Lotus expert, and Stinkmeaner was at the time, a supernatural presence.
+Though he has won several fights against Riley, a pair of theater guards, Stinkmeaner on one occasion (though with the help of his grandfather and brother), Ming on another occasion, a pair of guards, a Conservative talk-show host in "Return of the King", in the Season 4 episode, "Freedomland," Ed Wuncler Jr. in the same episode, and his former friend Cairo on another occasion, he has been defeated several times (Stinkmeaner, Bushido Brown, Luna, Stinkmeaner's crew, and Uncle Ruckus) His fight with Bushido Brown ended with him knocked out (Bushido Brown left to protect his ward Oprah Winfrey), Luna was a Kumite fighter and a White Lotus expert, and Stinkmeaner was at the time, a supernatural presence.
 And though Uncle Ruckus beat Huey the first time it is not shown who won the rematch; the beginning of the fight was the end of the episode.
 He also fought a few of Winston Jerome's men.
-In "A Date With the Booty Warrior" it was mentioned that he a Riley were in a fight with 5 other boys, in which their principal was severly injured because he "got in the way", the fate of the other five boys wasn't shown but he and Riley appeared completely uninjured.
+In "A Date With the Booty Warrior" it was mentioned that he and Riley were in a fight with five other boys, in which their principal was severely injured because he "got in the way", the fate of the other five boys wasn't shown but he and Riley appeared completely uninjured.
 Huey regularly beats Riley with ease in their fights despite the fact Riley often uses objects such as frying pans, or golf clubs in their fights showing Huey is very disciplined and skilled against armed opponents.

 In the Season 1 episode "The Real," Huey has several encounters with an undercover government spy, whom he dubs "The White Shadow."
 At the end of the episode he is left uncertain whether these encounters were real.
 The man reappears in the Season 3 finale "It's Goin' Down" to warn Huey that government agents actually are on their way to Woodcrest to apprehend him, forcing him into a desperate attempt to flee the city.

 Huey does not consider himself to be religious and has mentioned so several times in the comics.
 Nevertheless, he very passionately insists that Jesus Christ was black and US president Ronald Reagan is the Devil.
 As of the third season of the series, the only support he has explicitly given to this theory is that many individuals of African descent lived in the Middle East during the time of Christ, which further broadens his apparent sphere of knowledge.